Scenario Planning

 - First EU AI Act enforcement actions under remaining-on-schedule obligations (GPAI / Article 5)

 - Major copyright ruling against AI training (NYT v.
-OpenAI summary judgment, expected H1 2026)
+OpenAI summary judgment; the expected H1 2026 date already slipped, now watch H2 2026, see log)

 - Your own internal pilot-to-production conversion rate stays below 20% across two quarters